10XGenomics/rust-shardio/README.md

 # rust-shardio

+Library for handling out-of-memory sorting of large datasets which need to be processed in multiple passes map / sort / reduce passes.

-Library for streaming items to an on-disk store.
-Items have a customizable bucket key.
-Items are buffered into chunks, then serialized with serde + lz4 and written to file containing data chunks, and an index of the position and bucket of each chunk.
+Items of an arbitrary type T implementing Serialize and Deserialize are buffered, sorted according to a customizable sort key, then serialized in chunks with serde + lz4 and written to disk, while maintaing an index and an index of the position and key range of each chunk.

-Useful for implementing out-of-memory bucket sorting or map-reduce style computations.
+See [Docs](https://10xgenomics.github.io/rust-shardio) for API and examples.